 The magnificent stairs at the Flower Street entrance of the Central Library have had several lives.
 Originally designed by the library’s architect, Bertram Goodhue in 1926, they were plain steps between three pools of plants and cool water.
 In 1968, after repeated requests by library employees, they were razed, along with the rest of the gardens, to build a parking lot.
 Fortunately for the library and all its patrons, the addition of the Tom Bradley Wing in 1993 afforded the opportunity to create underground parking, and resurrect the historic garden.

 The central feature of what is now called the Maguire Gardens is once again the magnificent steps.
-These steps are now an art project known as SPINE, which is a double entendre: the spine that holds human beings together and the spine that holds a a book together.
-Like a book, SPINE can be read from the end papers of the scalloped entry points at sidewalk level on Flower Street.
+These steps are now an art project known as SPINE, which is a double entendre: the spine that holds human beings together and the spine that holds a book together.
+Like a book, SPINE can be read from the endpapers of the scalloped entry points at the sidewalk level on Flower Street.
 The left side features archaic symbols, while the right steps feature post-literate images.
 The steps are the pages from the body of the book, while the sculptures in front of each pool are title or chapter pages.

 Working along with librarians, artists Jud Fine and Harry Reese chose to decorate the steps in rising tiers, tracking the evolution of language.
 They started with non-alphabetic forms of communication, segued to alphabetic forms, and then returned to symbols.
 Here, in brief, are descriptions of the four sections of the eighty steps.

-Lowest Level: The first step is blank to emphasize that the earliest humans left no written record of language.
+On the lowest level, the first step is blank to emphasize that the earliest humans left no written record of language.
 As we move up, we see the first markings of early humans, which first appeared on stone or clay in caves or on rocks.
 These are shown in dark red over dark bronze to imply the haziness of our understanding of these markings,

 The second level indicates the emergence of alphabetical symbols.
 Black letters are shown on bright golden brass, depicting greater clarity and readability.
 On the left are the beginnings of both Asian and Latin-based languages.
 On the right is a series of languages beginning in biblical times, moving on to languages written in symbols.
 By this time ink and paper had been invented, although printing was a slow meticulous one-page-at-a-time process.